Chocolate Chip Apple Blondies

 • Bake in the preheated oven for 45-60 minutes, until a knife inserted in the center comes out clean.

-• Let cool.
+• Let cool completely.
 Cut into slices and serve when ready.

 Did you make this recipe?